allucardster/rest_xample/README.md

 RESTxample
 ==========

-Just an small example related with RESTful api
+Just an small example related with RESTful api with Symfony

 Requirements
 ============